reubenberghan/ReactWeather/readme.md

 - [ ] Refactor for ES2015 (some use but still using `var` and not using `import` or `export`)
 - [ ] Redirect Foundation through app.scss
 - [ ] Implement unit testing
+- [ ] Remove bundle.js from repository and add to .gitignore